techmaster2013/membraneOS/README.md

-# `WE ARE NOT ASSOCIATED WITH NautilusOS IN ANY WAY`

-# THIS IS BETA SOFTWARE: THIS IS NOT A FINISHED REPOSITORY!

-## membraneOS (Modified from NautilusOS)
+# Disclaimer

+### membraneOS is an independent project and is not affiliated with, endorsed by, or legally associated with NautilusOS in any way.

+## Project Status

+#### This is beta software.
+#### The repository is under active development, features are incomplete, and breaking changes should be expected.

+# About membraneOS

+### membraneOS is a modified derivative of NautilusOS, created for experimentation and development purposes.

-membraneOS is a fork of NautilusOS, and is a web-based operating system built in HTML, CSS, and JS.
+##### membraneOS is a fork of NautilusOS, and is a web-based operating system built in HTML, CSS, and JS.
-Boot it up, log in, and mess around like it’s a real desktop with web browsers, games, apps, an app store, windows, a file explorer, taskbar, and more!
+##### Boot it up, log in, and mess around like it’s a real desktop with web browsers, games, apps, an app store, windows, a file explorer, taskbar, and more!

 ---